Widely

 said, ironically, "This is not goodbye; it's just

 goodnight, and we'll see you soon."
-His

 last appearance on New York TV (WNEW) was six days later

 on November 27, 1959.
 The '50s were over.
+Alan Freed never

-radio or TV.
 Tragically, the father of rock 'n' roll music

-died little more than five years later on January 20,
+died little more than five years later on

-1965, heartbroken, penniless and alcoholic.
-He was only
+alcoholic.
+He was only 43.

-We had him every day for
+But we had him every

 little more than five years, coincidentally, almost